Javi-ciencias/Servicio_social/EEG/README.md

 # EEG
-Due to space limitations the dataset used in this section couldn't be uploaded.
+Due to storage space limitations the dataset used in this section couldn't be uploaded.
 However it can be downloaded from https://openneuro.org/datasets/ds003555/versions/1.0.1/download.
 OpenNeuro provides a full tutorial on how to download the data.
 The dataset has an open licence that allows everyone to download and use for academic purposes.
 It also provides in-depth explanations on each folder and each recording.
 Feel free to explore it!